|

 Individual Game Cards:

-Use the same document you have open but this time before printing, adjust your output size to 95%.
+size to 95%.
 Print your cards out.
-Make sure you print the same number of sheets out as you did for the Base Gamecards.
+Make sure you print the same number of sheets out as

-Open another document in your print program.
-Choose a background and fill the entire document with it.
-Take your Individual Game Card sheets you just printed and turn them over.
-Run them back through your printer and fill the back side of the cards with a background fill.
+over.
+Run them back through your printer and fill the back side of the cards with a

 Spinner Card:

 Open another document in your print program.
 Import the Spinner Game Card template.
-Use the same graphics as you used for your Gamebase and Individual Game Cards.
-Position these around the Spinner Circle.
+Use

 Import the arrow and place it somewhere outside your spinner circle.
-Print on your highest setting on cardstock.
+Print on your highest

 Cut out all the Individual Game Cards.
 Cut out the Spinner Card and Arrow.